JorikJooken/edgeGirthRegularGraphs/README.md

 # Exhaustive generation of edge-girth-regular graphs

-This repository contains code and data related to the paper "Exhaustive generation of edge-girth-regular graphs".
+This repository contains code and data related to the paper "Exhaustive generation of edge-girth-regular graphs" (available on [arXiv](https://arxiv.org/abs/2401.08271)).
 All code can be found in the directory "Code", whereas all data can be found in the directory "Data".

 For integers $v$, $k$, $g$ and $\lambda$ an $egr(v,k,g,\lambda)$ graph is a $k$-regular graph with girth $g$ on $v$ vertices such that every edge is contained in exactly $\lambda$ cycles of length $g$.